-Most data sets are viewable on the corporate GIS browser, Explore Tasman.
-Reporting systems summarise data for management and performance reporting, and for providing links between AM systems and GIS / financial systems.
+Most data sets can be viewed on the corporate GIS browser, Explore Tasman.
+Reporting systems summarise data for management and performance reporting, and for providing links between asset management systems and GIS / financial systems.
 Several other standalone applications exist for specific purposes.

-The Asset Register and other Information Systems are described more comprehensively in section S4.3 Information Systems and Tools.
+The Asset Register and other information systems are described more comprehensively in Section S.4.3.

-S2.5 Assess Asset Condition
+S.2.5.
+Assess Asset Condition